hopeforsenegal/com.moonlitstudios.immediatestyle/README.md

 # ImmediateStyle
 [![License](https://img.shields.io/badge/license-MIT-green)](https://github.com/hopeforsenegal/immediatestyle/blob/master/LICENSE.md)

 ImmediateStyle is a convenient style wrapper around Unity's UI components.
-All the benefits of an Immediate Mode UI but without having to give up the power of the Unity Editor.
-Layout your UI in the typical Unity way and then, using code generation, immediately start coding their behaviors.
+All the benefits of an Immediate Mode GUI but without having to give up the power of the Unity Editor Layout System.
+Layout your UI in the typical Unity way and then, using code generation, immediately start coding response behaviors.

-Allows you to interact with Unity UI GameObjects in an Immediate Style (like an [Immediate Mode GUI](https://caseymuratori.com/blog_0001))
+This allows you to interact with Unity UI GameObjects in an Immediate *Style* (similar in API form to an [Immediate Mode GUI](https://caseymuratori.com/blog_0001))

 Why do the following